 Use the maps below to view these disparities and see the enrollment and demographic information for each local and regional public school district, charter school, and Regional Educational Service Center (RESC).
 Hover over a district on the map to view its specific data and information for the selected metric.
 To search for a district on one of the maps, click on the magnifying glass below the map legend.

 Learn more about the landmark court case Sheff v.
 O'Neill, and how it aimed to desegregate Hartford Public Schools

-Exacerbating this segregation is the fact that districts with higher percentages of BIPOC students generally serve students with greater learning needs (such as English Learners or students from economically disadvantaged households) but spend less per student.
+Exacerbating this segregation is the fact that districts with higher percentages of BIPOC students generally serve students with greater learning needs (such as multilingual learners or students from economically disadvantaged households) but spend less per student.
 Oppositely, Connecticut public school districts with higher percentages of white students serve students with less learning needs but spend more per student.

 Plainly stated: districts with greater needs, and more students of color, tend have fewer financial resources.

 Use the maps below to see how these disparities in race and wealth play out between bordering communities.